MrScripty/Studio-Whip/rust/documentation/tasks.md

 ## Overview
 These tasks enhance `gui_framework` towards a modular, reusable Bevy plugin structure, supporting future features like advanced UI elements and collaborative editing.
 The framework uses Bevy's core non-rendering features (ECS, input, events, etc.) and drives a custom Vulkan rendering backend.

-**Current Status:** The migration to Bevy (v0.15) is complete (Tasks 6.1-6.4).
-Core logic resides in Bevy systems within `main.rs`.
-Rendering uses the custom Vulkan backend, handles dynamic resizing (including background quad vertices), uses a Y-up world coordinate system with correct projection matrix (Y-flip), and supports dynamic vertex buffer updates via `Changed<ShapeData>`.
-The next major step is refactoring the framework logic currently in `main.rs` into dedicated Bevy plugins.
+**Current Status:** The migration to Bevy (v0.15) and the refactor into Bevy plugins (Tasks 6 & 7) are complete.
+Core logic resides in Bevy systems within framework plugins (`GuiFrameworkCorePlugin`, etc.).
+Rendering uses the custom Vulkan backend, handles dynamic resizing, uses a Y-up world coordinate system, and supports dynamic vertex buffer updates for shapes. **Basic text rendering is now implemented:** text layout occurs via `cosmic-text`, glyphs are cached/uploaded (placeholder logic) to a Vulkan atlas, vertices are generated in world space, and text is drawn using a dedicated pipeline and dynamic vertex buffer managed by the `Renderer`.
+Known issues remain regarding text descriptor set binding and potential optimizations/refactoring.

 ## Task 1: Implement Event Bus and Convert Existing Functionality
 - **Goal**: Introduce an event bus to decouple components and convert current interactions (dragging, instancing) to use it.